w3f/Grants-Program/applications/Tao-Blockchain.md

 #### Consistent Broadcast

 Consistent broadcast is a distributed protocol run by a node that wants to reliably send a message to a set of peers.
-It is called consistent because it guarantees that if a correct peer delivers a message m with sequence number s and another correct peer delivers message m’ with sequence number s, then m = m’.
-Thus, the sender cannot equivocate.
+It is called consistent because it guarantees that if a correct peer delivers a message m with sequence number s and another valid peer delivers message m’ with sequence number s, then m = m’.
+Thus, the sender will be correctly identified.
 In other words, the protocol maintains consistency among the delivered messages with the same sender and sequence numbers but makes no provisions that any parties deliver the messages.
-In our system, we only care about the consistency of sequence numbers, as any channel party can be the sender of a message m even after m is correctly broadcast.
+Our system only cares about the consistency of sequence numbers, as any channel party can be the sender of a message m even after m is correctly broadcast.
 We allow this to remove the need for parties to share the proof that the transaction is committed, as there is no incentive to do so.

 ### PROTOCOL OVERVIEW